• Recipes

 Instructions

-• The maple syrup is heavy and will sink to the bottom.
-Stir the mixture very well then immediately pour into the dry ingredients.
+• In a separate small bowl combine the coconut milk, maple syrup, lemon zest and juice, and vanilla.
+The maple syrup is heavy and will sink to the bottom.
+So stir the mixture very well, and immediately pour into the dry ingredients.
 Stir just until there's no visible dry flour.
-Preheat a large non-stick skillet or an electric griddle over medium-low heat, and let the batter rest while pre-heating.

 Notes